Andrej Kiska

-Andrej Kiska (/sk/; born 2 February 1963) is a Slovak politician, entrepreneur, writer and philanthropist who served as the fourth president of Slovakia from 2014 to 2019.
+Andrej Kiska (Note: /sk/) (born 2 February 1963) is a Slovak politician, entrepreneur, writer and philanthropist who served as the fourth president of Slovakia from 2014 to 2019.
 He ran as an independent candidate in the 2014 presidential election in which he was elected to the presidency in the second round of voting over Prime Minister Robert Fico.
 Kiska declined to run for a second term in 2019.
 He has written two books about happiness, success, and his life.

 Early life

 Kiska was born in Poprad.
 He studied electrical engineering.
 His father was an active member of the ruling Communist Party of Slovakia (KSS).
 He also applied for Communist party membership, but was rejected.
 Kiska is an ethnic Goral.

 Career

 Kiska moved to the United States in 1990, one year after the Velvet Revolution.
 He later founded Triangel and Quatro, two Slovakia-based hire-purchase companies that give the buyer the possibility to pay for goods in several installments over a number of months instead of paying the full price at once.